StephanThierry/DuplicateVideoRemover/readme.md

 ### How it works
 1. The program first indexes all video-files in the folders specified in "contentFolders" in settings.json and reads the video metadata (size and duration) and 3 screenshots are made at 25%, 50% and 75%.
 The screenshots are saved in the `_screens`-folder and the metadate is saved in a SQLite DB.
 This means you can stop the program at any time, it will resume where it left off within a few seconds or minutes, depending on the hardware and the amount of files in the indexed folders.
-It will remember each file it indexs on the path so you have to delete the .db file to reset the program to zero.
-If you do, you must also delete the content of the "_screens" folder, since it will not match the indexes of a new database.
+It will remember each file it indexes on the path so you have to delete the .db file to reset the program to zero.
+If you do, you must also delete the content of the "_screens" folder, since it will no longer match the indexes of a new database.

 It's recommneded to place the program on an SSD disk since it executes a lot of local read/write operations to update the db and read/write the screenshots.
-The free space should be aprox.
+Free space on the drive must be aprox.
 260 Kb pr video, so if you plan on running the program om a NAS with 43.000 videos, make sure your SSD has more than 10 GB of free space.

-2. After the indexing process is over, checksums are calculated, compared and a .bat file and an HTML report is made.
+2. After the indexing process is over, checksums are calculated, compared and a .bat file and an HTML report is made in the `.\output` folder.

 **Cleaning the database and screenshots**
 After running the program for a number of days (or months) you may have a lot of references in the database and screenshots in the `_screens` folder that are nolonger present, either because they have been deleted or moved.
-You can clean up thoes entried by running the application with the `clean` parameter.
+You can clean up thoes entried and files by running the application with the `clean` parameter.
 Like so: `dotnet run -- clean`
 Both entries in the db and screenshors stored in the file system that don't match with a file currently found in the filessystem will be permanemtly deleted, so make sure you have access to all drive sources when you run the cleanup.